-Judo Australia has updated its Athlete Categorisation Guidelines, which have been updated to reflect the latest requirements from the Australian Sports Commission (ASC).
+Judo Australia has updated its Athlete Categorisation Guidelines, which has been brought in line with the latest requirements from the Australian Institute of Sport (AIS).

 The major changes are summarised as follows:

-The next round of Athlete Categorisation will take place in the last week of May and will be applicable for the July to December 2018 period.
-Questions regarding the updated Categorisation Guidelines should be directed to Maria.Pekli@ausjudo.com.au.
+The next round of Athlete Categorisation will take place in the last week of November 2020 and will be applicable for the January to December 2021 period.
+There will be a mid-year review by exception in May 2021.
+Questions regarding the updated Categorisation Guidelines should be directed to email@example.com.